Drug Coated Stent Problems Continue

 DRUG COATED STENT LAWSUITS

-The lawyers at Saiontz, Kirk & Miles, P.A. are investigating lawsuits for individuals who have experienced drug coated stent problems resulting in a heart attack or reclogging of the artery.
+The lawyers at Saiontz & Kirk, P.A. are investigating lawsuits for individuals who have experienced drug coated stent problems resulting in a heart attack or reclogging of the artery.
 The manufacturers of the Taxus Express stent and Cordis Cypher stent have minimized the risk associated with their products to protect the revenues the devices generate.
 As a result of the stent makers’ failure to act responsibly and provide accurate and complete warnings, thousands of individuals have suffered a heart attack or died after having a drug coated stent implanted into their artery.

 If you, a friend or family member believe you may have a drug coated stent lawsuit, request a free consultation and claim evaluation.